Xinyuan-yang/MycRacklet/joss/paper.md

 # Performance

 We illustrate in \autoref{fig:scalability} the scaling capability of cRacklet and compare it to Amdahl's law.
-The scaling study shows that approximately $80$ to $85$ of the program is parallelized (this include the computation of the Fourier transform of the displacements, the convolution and the invert transform of the stresses back to the real domain.).
+The scaling study shows that approximately $80$ to $85$ of the program is parallelized (this includes the computation of the Fourier transform of the displacements, the convolution and the invert transform of the stresses back to the real domain.).

 ![Time required to solve $1e5$ time step with $2^{15}$ discretization points, as a function of the number of threads.
 Computations run using the computational facilities of EPFL, here on a node composed of 2 Intel Broadwell processors running at $2.6 GHz$ with 14 cores each.
 The dashed grey lines correspond to Amdahl's law for the theoretical speedup, respectively with $85%$ (upper bound) and $80%$ (lower bound) of the program parallelized.\label{fig:scalability}](scalability.png){ width=80% }